 The cash benchmark is the benchmark amount of cash schools should keep as uncommitted in their SH budgets.
-The benchmark amount is one month of average school expenditure based on the school's last year of expenditure.
+The benchmark amount is one month of average school expenditure based on the school's last year of expenditure, excluding any capital, depreciation or amortisation expenses.
 Maintaining the school's uncommitted SHF at the cash benchmark level reduces the chance that schools will not have enough cash to pay suppliers and employees when they are due, even if there have been unexpected expenses or reduced or delayed income.
 Maintaining the cash benchmark funds as uncommitted is a risk mitigation strategy.